eucalypt-framework/eucalypt/CONTRIBUTING.md

 - **Uncluttered commit history**: If you had to make multiple intermediate commits while developing, please squash them before making your pull request.

+## License

+By contributing, you agree that your contributions will be licensed under the same [MIT License that covers this repository](/LICENSE).